redbrick/static-site/source/_posts/2017-week-24-announce.md

 Redbrick is making hoodies!
 If you're interested in some primo-nice-cool-trendy-zip-up-hoodies, fill out your interest here: https://hoodies.redbrick.dcu.ie/
 They'll cost 35 euros and will have a logo on the chest and the back.
 If you want you can get your name on the sleeve.
 You have until the end of the month to register.
-For those of you who have registered, please pay a member of committee or paypal us here: accounts@redbrick.dcu.ie
+For those of you who have registered, please pay a member of committee or PayPal us here: accounts@redbrick.dcu.ie

 If you're interested in becoming a member of the redbrick helpdesk, admin or webmaster team, contact us here: committee@redbrick.dcu.ie